2019 World Rally Championship: Rule changes

 The maximum total distance of special stages per event was reduced from 500 km to 350 km.

 Drivers were permitted to choose a permanent number, similar to the numbering systems used in Formula 1, MotoGP and DTM.
 Prior to the 2019 championship, the numbering system was based on the manufacturers' championship standings from the previous year.
 The reigning world champions still competed with the number 1 and their permanent teammates were assigned the number 2.

 The number of test days were reduced from 55, with teams permitted to test for 42 days per year.

 The championship's support categories were restructured.
-The World Rally Championship-3 was discontinued and a new class was created within the World Rally Championship-2.
-The class, known as World Rally Championship-2 Pro, is open to manufacturer-supported teams entering cars complying with Group R5 regulations.
+WRC3 was discontinued and a new class was created within the WRC2.
+The class, known as WRC2 Pro, is open to manufacturer-supported teams entering cars complying with Group R5 regulations.
 Two-wheel drive cars and Group R2 and R3 cars are still eligible to enter rallies.

 Season report

 Rallye Automobile Monte Carlo

 The first round of the 2019 World Rally Championship saw another epic battle between the three rivals Sébastien Ogier, who started his new Citroën career this season, Thierry Neuville and Ott Tänak.
 The Estonian took an early lead during the first two night stages, but a puncture on Friday forced him to stop, which cost him two minutes to replace.
 Neuville then took a short-lived lead although he missed a junction at the same stage and lost around 20 seconds.
 However, Ogier hammered home his advantage on the following stage and ended the day by only 2.0 seconds.
 On Saturday and Sunday, Ogier and Neuville were neck and neck whereas Tänak started to chase time.
 He set four out of four fastest stage times at leg 2 and pulled himself back to fifth overall after Andreas Mikkelsen, Elfyn Evans and Esapekka Lappi retired from the rally due to lost wheel, off-road and suspension damage respectively.
 Having overtaken teammate Jari-Matti Latvala and nine-time world champion Sébastien Loeb, Tänak eventually finished at the podium, behind Ogier, who won the rally for the six straight years, and a 4.3-second-behind Neuville.
-From fourth to tenth were Loeb, Latvala, a returned Kris Meeke, who put his fifth power stage victory in his pocket, new championship WRC-2 Pro winner Gus Greensmith, WRC-2 winner Yoann Bonato, Stéphane Sarrazin and Adrien Fourmaux.
+From fourth to tenth were Loeb, Latvala, a returned Kris Meeke, who put his fifth power stage victory in his pocket, new championship WRC2 Pro winner Gus Greensmith, WRC2 winner Yoann Bonato, Stéphane Sarrazin and Adrien Fourmaux.